lukeed/taskr/docs/README.md

 ## Plugins

 > See the [Wiki](https://github.com/flyjs/fly/wiki) for the list of currently supported plugins.

+> See [this gist](https://gist.github.com/bucaran/f018ade8dee8ae189407) for an example README template for your Fly plugins.

 Plugins are regular node modules that export a single default method.
 This method method is automatically run when a new Fly instance is created.
 The following adds a new method to the Fly instance: